How To Auto-Sync WooCommerce Products To Google Merchant Shop

 To get started with Google Merchant, follow this link.

 Finding your merchant ID from here is easy.
-It is given on the top left of your merchant dashboard as shown in the image below:
+It is given just beside our Profile image as shown in the image below:

 Copy the Merchant ID and save it.

 Step 3 – Sync WooCommerce Product Feed Manager With Google Merchant Shop

 Finally, when you have your Client ID, Client Secret and Merchant ID, Go to Your Dashboard> Product Feed> Google Merchant Settings.